Wise up to what’s new with Laura French’s

 “This hotel looks set to steal the show on the culinary front when it opens later this year, with some of the city’s most popular venues opening outposts here.”

 Book it: Rates to be confirmed.

-Museum of the Future: Currently under construction, this six-storey, futuristic feat – built using robot-made pieces depicting Arabic calligraphy – is set to open soon with a series of immersive experiences that use virtual reality, big data analysis, artificial intelligence and other high-tech innovations to explore questions around the future of humanity.
+Museum of the Future: This six‑storey, futuristic feat – its facade covered in Arabic calligraphy – is set to open soon with a series of immersive experiences that use virtual reality, big data analysis, artificial intelligence and other high‑tech innovations to explore questions around the future of humanity.

-The View at The Palm: Just in case Dubai’s existing smattering of sky-high viewpoints don’t satisfy, The Palm Tower is adding another one in the form of The View, a 240m-high observatory offering panoramic vistas from its 52nd floor – reached by a three-minute, immersive lift up from the Nakheel Mall – and complete with an interactive museum, café and souvenir shop.
+The View at The Palm: Just in case Dubai’s existing smattering of sky‑high viewpoints don’t satisfy, The Palm Tower is providing another one in the form of The View, a 240m‑high observatory offering panoramic vistas from its 52nd floor – reached by a three‑minute, immersive lift up from the Nakheel Mall – and complete with an interactive museum, cafe and souvenir shop.

-Legoland Hotel: Dubai Parks and Resorts is set to get its first Lego-themed hotel this year, with Lego-themed rooms, a Lego castle play area and candy-coloured exterior among its features, while Bollywood, Lionsgate and Motiongate will expand with several new attractions.
+Legoland Hotel: Dubai Parks and Resorts is set to get its first Lego‑themed hotel this year, with Lego‑themed rooms, a Lego castle play area and rainbow exterior among its features, while Bollywood, Lionsgate and Motiongate will expand with new attractions.

-The hotly-anticipated World Expo 2020 got held back to this year, for obvious reasons; it’s now set to go ahead from October 1 to March 31, 2022, with exhibitors from more than 190 countries showcasing cultures and accomplishments from across the world through a series of immersive experiences housed in Pavilions – from a US space exhibition to Amazon-inspired sensory experiences, a Stephen Hawking-inspired area and plenty beyond.
+The hotly anticipated Expo 2020 in Dubai is retaining its name but will now run from October 1 to March 31, 2022.
+Exhibitors from more than 190 countries will showcase their cultures and accomplishments.
+Highlights will include a US space exhibition, Amazon-inspired sensory experiences, a Stephen Hawking-inspired area and plenty beyond.